dask/dask/docs/source/configuration.rst

    {'foo-bar': True}

-Dask searches for all environment variables that start with ``DASK_``, then transforms them by converting to lower case and changing underscores to hyphens.
-Dask also parses numeric and boolean values if possible.
+Dask searches for all environment variables that start with ``DASK_``, then transforms keys by converting to lower case and changing underscores to hyphens.
+Dask tries to parse all values with ``ast.literal_eval``, letting users pass numeric and boolean values (such as ``True`` in the example above) as well as lists, dictionaries, and so on with normal Python syntax.

 Environment variables take precedence over configuration values found in YAML files.